blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - It is the first technology that made use of the CDMA access method
 - ETSI - European Telecommunications Standards Institute
 - GPRS - General Packet Radio Service (2.5G)
-- EDGE - Enhanced Data rates for GSM Evolution (2.75G)
+- EDGE - Enhanced Data rates for GSM Evolution / Enhanced Data Rates for Global Evolution (2.75G)
-  - Also known as EGPRS (Evolved General Packet Radio Service)
+  - Also known as EGPRS (Evolved General Packet Radio Service) and IMT-SC (International Mobile Telecommunications - Single Carrier)
 - CDMA2000 1X - Code Division Multiple Access 2000 (2.9G/3G)
   - CDMA2000 is also known as C2K or IMT-MC (IMT Multi-Carrier)
   - CDMA2000 1X is also known as 1x or 1xRTT (1x Radio Transmission Technology) or IS-2000 (Interim Standard 2000)
     - 1xRTT means the same radio frequency bandwidth as the older Interim Standard 95 (IS-95)
 - CDMA2000 1X Advanced - Code Division Multiple Access 2000 1X Advanced (2.9G/3G)
 ## 3G
+They are the protocols that meet the IMT-2000 (International Mobile Telecommunications 2000) specifications set by the ITU under the ITU-R department.

 - UMTS - Universal Mobile Telecommunications System (3G)
 - CDMA2000 1X EV-DO Release 0 - CDMA2000 1X Evolution Data Optimized (3G)
   - CDMA2000 1X EV-DO may also be just called EV-DO or EV